neuralmagic/deepsparse/README.md

 #### Pipeline

-Pipeline is the default API for interacting with DeepSparse.
-Similar to Hugging Face Pipelines, DeepSparse Pipelines wrap Engine with pre- and post-processing, enabling you to pass raw data and receive the post-processed prediction.
+Pipelines wrap Engine with pre- and post-processing, enabling you to pass raw data and receive the post-processed prediction.
 The example below downloads a 90% pruned-quantized BERT model for sentiment analysis in ONNX format from SparseZoo, sets up a pipeline, and runs inference on sample data.

 ```python
 from deepsparse import Pipeline